 Prof. Kisilowski’s research interests focus on the application of innovation strategy to various nonmarket fields, including public law and regulation.
 He received his doctorate in law and master’s in law degrees from Yale Law School, M.P.A. in economics and public policy from Princeton University’s Woodrow Wilson School of Public and International Affairs, and M.B.A. with distinction from INSEAD.
 He also holds another Ph.D. and M.A. in law from Warsaw University.

-Prof. Kisilowski is a frequent commentator on issues of political-economy of East-Central Europe, contributing (among others) to Project Syndicate, The Wall Street Journal, Politico, Haaretz, EU Observer, EURActive.
+Prof. Kisilowski is a frequent commentator on issues of political-economy of East-Central Europe, contributing (among others) to Los Angeles Times, Project Syndicate, The Wall Street Journal, Politico, Haaretz, EU Observer, EURActive.
 He is the author/editor of three books, including Administrategy, which was translated into five languages.
 His recent academic articles appeared in Law and Social Inquiry and International Business Review.